frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

 =========================== =======================================================================
 Parameter                   Description
 =========================== =======================================================================
+allowsplits                 | When set to true (default value), a sales order or forecast is
+                              allowed to be planned in multiple manufacturing orders.
+An order of eg 100 pieces can be planned with 2 manufacturing of 50 pieces.
+                            | When the parameter is set to false, this splitting is disabled.
+This
-currentdate                 | Current date of the plan, formatted as YYYY-MM-DD HH:MM:SS.
+                              will result in a plan with less manufacturing orders.
+The plan generation will be considerably faster, but can have additional delivery delays of the customer orders and forecasts. currentdate                 | Current date of the plan, formatted as YYYY-MM-DD HH:MM:SS.
                               If the parameter is missing or empty the system time is used as current date. currency                    | Currency symbol.